teial-personal-projects/scholarship-hub/IMPLEMENTATION_PLAN.md

 - ✅ **Business Logic**: Reference patterns from `scholarship-tracker/server/src/`
 - ✅ **Domain Knowledge**: User flows, data models, API design patterns
 - ✅ **Lessons Learned**: What worked, what didn't in the old project

-**What NOT to Migrate**:
-- ❌ Vue/Quasar frontend → Build fresh in React
-- ❌ MySQL schema → Design fresh for PostgreSQL
-- ❌ Auth0 integration → Use Supabase Auth
-- ❌ Knex.js queries → Use Supabase client

 ---